Why cool our roads?(Back to top)

 How do you cool a road?(Back to top)

-The Western Sydney Cool Rods Trial is researching how to reduce the amount of heat being absorbed by asphalt roads across three council areas, including three locations in the City of Parramatta.
+Between March 2020 and September 2021, the Western Sydney Cool Roads Trial researched how effectively we could reduce the amount of heat being absorbed by asphalt roads across three Councils (Blacktown, Campbelltown and Parramatta), including three locations within the City of Parramatta.

 As part of this trial, the road’s asphalt colour is lightened from black to light grey by applying two coats of GuardTop CoolSeal.